basterb12/trees/README.md

 ````
 ### Configure and start container

-The container configuration is defines in a docker compose file.
+The container configuration is defined in a docker compose file.

 ````yaml
 version: "2"